nategri/chernobyl_dice/README.md

 * Nixie tube display

-Geiger counter events ("clicks") are converted into random bits by taking the mod2 of the total number of miliseconds that have passed since the device was switched on (e.g. the device outputs a "0" if the Geiger tube triggers on an even milisecond, and output a "1" if it triggers on an odd milisecond).
+Geiger counter events ("clicks") are converted into random bits by taking the mod2 of the total number of microseconds that have passed since the device was switched on (e.g. the device outputs a "0" if the Geiger tube triggers on an even milisecond, and output a "1" if it triggers on an odd microsecond).
+[0]

 The uranium glass sample is illuminated by an array of ultraviolet LEDs at each Geiger event, which makes them fluoresce bright green.
 This has nothing to do with the radioactivity of the sample, but it does, however, *look